 Jordan, Lebanon, Turkey, Syria

-An integrated, interdisciplinary, and sustainable training and treatment service for social healing and local capacity building, through equipping hundreds of local service providers in regions of conflict with proven and culturally adapted mental health treatment skills enabling them to quickly provide trauma healing to the massive refugee communities in these countries.
+An integrated, interdisciplinary, and local capacity building training and treatment service equipping hundreds of local service providers in regions of conflict with proven and culturally adapted mental health treatment skills for trauma healing to the massive refugee communities in these countries.
 MORE

 A multi-disciplinary, multi-cultural professional network of associations, universities, and organizations engaged in the study of inherited, unresolved communal trauma, and the implications for violence and war within and between communities.
-The Annual Conference on Transgenerational Trauma provides an annual meeting place for its members, as well as interested participants in general.
 MORE